 Leonard: "I know.
 It’s high-resolution sadness."

 The future is high-resolution sadness.
 Perhaps we can even note the emergence of a new disease, a new kind of nausea: not sea sickness, but see sickness, watching sickness.
 Spectare: to watch - spectacle means visibility, hyper-spectacle means hyper-visibility.
-A pushy and indecent hyper-visibility (didn't your mother ever teach you that staring is impolite), a totalitarian and intimidating hyper-visibility.
+A pushy and indecent hyper-visibility (staring is impolite); a totalitarian and intimidating hyper-visibility.
 This, we owe to our technology, that bets everything on the visual and on appearances.
-To the multiplied visibility of the screen (the medium is the message!) and of information; to the hyper-dimension of the (Ultra) High Definition detail; to the hyper-realism of the photo and of film; to the hyper-gaze of the camera; of zooming in, of focusing and sharpening, of the close-up, of the still image...
+To the multiplied visibility of the screen - the medium is the message (McLuhan), so the bigger, the better.
+To the hyper-dimension of the (Ultra) High Definition detail; to the hyper-realism of the photo and of film; to the hyper-gaze of the camera; of zooming in, of focusing and sharpening, of the close-up, of the still image...
 In short, it's the hyper-visibility of generalized pornography.

 Pornographic fascination of radical superficiality, pornographic terror of microscopic perfection.
 Everyone must be watched, every body must be styled, every face must be pampered in its extreme and superfluous visualness.
 The cameras are everywhere, micro-cameras in every mobile phone - even the most banal scene has to be filmed and photographed.
 Births and deaths, operations, relationships, meals ("food porn"), houses, politics, art, sports, nature and the animals and of course sex: everything is rendered visible, everything is turned into a spectacle, everything gets stared at.
 Gigantic, excessive, hallucinatory pornography of the social - a veritable orgy of visibility.
 And most of all an enormous increase in visibility in places where there's nothing to see.